medikoo/npm-cross-link/README.md

 Within [configuration](#configuration) you choose a folder (defaults to `~/npm-packages`) where maintained packages are placed, and predefine (at `packagesMeta`) a _package name_ to _repository url_ mappings of packages you maintain.

-When running `npm-cross-link install <package-name>` following steps are pursued:
+When running `npm-cross-link <package-name>` following steps are pursued:

 1. If repository is not setup, it is cloned into corresponding folder.
 Otherwise optionally changes from remote are pulled (`--pull`), and optionally committed changes can be pushed (`--push`)
 2. All maintained project dependencies (also `devDependencies`) are installed according to same flow.
 Those not maintained (not found in `packagesMeta`) are npm linked to global npm folder and ensured to be at latest version if one is supported, otherwise they're installed on spot but with its dependencies contained in dependency folder (not top level node_modules)